So shelter me

 For "music night" this evening at The Wild Reed I share "If Not for Love" by singer and actor Carl Anderson (1945-2004).
 Written by David Foster and Linda Thompson, this particular track is from Carl's 1992 album Fantasy Hotel.

 Judas in the Broadway and film versions of Jesus Christ Superstar.
 Beyond this memorable role, however, Carl had a long and prolific (if not always commercially-renowned) career in music.
-Among discerning music lovers he remains today, fourteen years after his death at age 58, a revered vocalist in the genres of soul, r&b, and jazz.
+Among discerning music lovers he remains today, fourteen years after his death at age 58, a revered vocalist, one who artfully blended jazz, soul, pop, and R&B influences into his own unique and unforgettable style.

 Over the past few months I've been collecting Carl's music on CD and/or vinyl.
 As I continue to collect and experience Carl's recordings, I've realized he's become my favorite male vocalist.
 There's just something about his voice that does it for me.
 In addition, from everything I've read about him, Carl Anderson embodied a very kind and generous soul.